ItsNotYJ/ID-ASG1/README.md

 * Touched up home page background (Linear Gradient)
 * Feature page segregation

+## Commit 5.0
+For the fifth commit, I have fully completed the gameplay page adding all the required videos and embedded them into the website.
+All 4 respective video creators have been credited below under the Media Credits area.

+Similar to the other pages I stuck with the linear gradient background to make it uniform throughout the pages and also slightly more appealing.

+For the next upcoming commit, I will try to implement a sticky navigation bar if possible as well as improve on the responsiveness of the website.
+Hopefully 100% responsiveness by the next commit.

+Summary for commit 5.0:
+* Completed Gameplay page
+* Linear Gradient Background
+* Video embedded into the page
+* All video content creators are linked and credited appropriately in README.md

 ## Feature Goals (To be done near end of project only):
 -[] Navigation bar position to follow user scroll
 -[] Responsiveness yet to be completed